engnatalia/WambooHEVCME_v1.0/README.md

 For more information about the Harmony Valley project and its goals, visit the [Harmony Valley project page](https://linktr.ee/wamboo.harmonyvalley).

-## Publication

-You can find more details about our research and findings in the publication:

-- Title: "Green Video Compression for Metaverse: Lessons Learned from VP9 and HEVC"
-- Conference: SMPTE Media Technology Summit

 ## Getting Started

-To get started with the VP9 Motion Estimation code, follow these steps:
+To get started with the HEVC Motion Estimation code, follow these steps:

 1. Clone the repository to your local machine:
    ```shell